mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 When a custom repository interface extends `JpaRepository`, it will automatically be enriched with functionality to save entities, search them by ID, retrieve all of them from the database, delete entities, flush, etc.

+By default, repositories are instantiated eagerly unless explicitly annotated with `@Lazy`.
+LAZY is a decent choice for testing scenarios.

 ## How do you define an “instant” repository?
 Why is it an interface not a class?
 Under the hood, Spring creates a **proxy** object that is a fullly functioning repository bean.